 “If this opens up the way to make the financial system more accessible for Russian companies, then I think this makes a lot of sense, particularly now that Russia is locked out of the conventional African banking system,” he told South Africa’s Radio702.

-How will the CAR’s bitcoin adoption affect the Central African CFA franc?
+How would the CAR’s bitcoin adoption affect the Central African CFA franc?

 Dealing a blow to the French-backed Central African CFA franc could be a motive for the CAR government as it leans toward Moscow.